SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

-# vmmul instructional test harness
+# vmmul omp instructional test harness

 This directory contains a benchmark harness for testing different implementations of vector-matrix multiply (VMM) for varying problem sizes.